fwqzh/robo/robo2/readme.md

-This is a bipede robot gait planning project based on imitation learning :）
+This is a biped robot gait planning project based on imitation learning :）